 Which bagel is the best?
-If we can settle the bagel question, I figure, it will go along way to unifying the country.
-So I call the foremost bagel bakers, coast-to-coast.
-Their response is unanimous: “ We’ll put our bagels up against anyone’s.”
+If we can settle the bagel question, I figure, it will go a long way to unifying the country.
+The year was 2000.
+I wanted to begin the new millennium on a clean slate, so I call the foremost bagel bakers, coast-to-coast.
+Their response was unanimous: “ We’ll put our bagels up against anyone’s.”

 “I’m looking for the country’s best bagel,” I say to the Vice President of Purolator Courier.
 “We’ll pick up your bagels and overnight them to you” he says, “But you should know that the best bagels are from New York.”